JonasGessner/JGDownloadAcceleration/README.md

 	NSError *error;

 `url` and `destinationPath` are set in the `initWithURL:destinationPath:resume:` method and should not be changed once the operation has been initialized, therefore they are a `readonly` property.
 `contentLength` is the expected length (bytes) of the resource to download.
-This value will be 0 before the `requestStartedBlock` is called. `error` returns the failure error (it will be nil if the operation is completed with success or if its running).
+This value will be 0 before the `requestStartedBlock` is called. `error` returns the failure error (it will be `nil` if no error occured).
 The error will also be passed in the failure block.
 (See below for more info on the started and the failure blocks).

 `JGDownloadOperation` uses blocks to communicate with a delegate.